Temple’s students are at the core of all that we do.

 Temple remains dedicated to helping make a college education affordable for all.

-In April 2020, President Richard M. Englert announced his proposal to freeze base tuition for both in-state and out-of-state students for the 2020–2021 academic year, to help lessen the economic impact COVID-19 has had and help give our students some certainty in uncertain times.
+In April 2020, Chancellor Richard M. Englert announced his proposal to freeze base tuition for both in-state and out-of-state students for the 2020–2021 academic year, to help lessen the economic impact COVID-19 has had and help give our students some certainty in uncertain times.
 The proposal was approved at the university’s May 2020 Board of Trustees meeting.
 In addition to freezing undergraduate and graduate tuition, the board approved a tuition freeze for Temple’s James E. Beasley School of Law, Lewis Katz School of Medicine and School of Podiatric Medicine.

 We communicated on May 6 that the Coronavirus Aid, Relief and Economic Security (CARES) Act became available to Temple students who are eligible based on their 2019–2020 Free Application for Federal Student Aid (FAFSA).
 Learn answers to common questions from students about the CARES Act.